Predators (2010 film): Plot

-Royce awakens to find himself free falling into an unfamiliar jungle and meets several others who arrive in the same manner: Los Zetas cartel enforcer Cuchillo, Spetsnaz soldier Nikolai, IDF sniper Isabelle, RUF officer Mombasa, San Quentin death row inmate Stans, Yakuza member Hanzo, and physician Edwin.
-The group follows Royce, whom Isabelle suspects is a former black operations soldier turned mercenary.
-In the jungle, they find a strange monument, empty cages, and deadfall traps set by a deceased Green Beret.
-Reaching higher ground, they find themselves staring at an alien sky and realize they are not on Earth.
+Mercenary Royce is dropped from the sky into an unfamiliar jungle and meets several others who arrive in the same manner: Los Zetas enforcer Cuchillo, Spetsnaz Alpha Group soldier Nikolai, IDF sniper Isabelle, RUF officer Mombasa, San Quentin death row inmate Stans, Yakuza member Hanzo, and physician Edwin.
+Following Royce, they find a strange monument, empty cages, and deadfall traps set by a deceased U.S. Special Forces soldier.
+They soon realize they are not on Earth.

-After surviving an attack from a pack of quadrupedal alien beasts, Royce deduces they are on a moon used as a game preserve, where humans and other species are hunted.
-Cuchillo is killed, and his body is used to lure the survivors into a trap, which they avoid.
+After surviving a coordinated attack from a pack of alien beasts, Royce deduces they are being hunted and the planet is a game preserve.
+Cuchillo is killed, and his body is used to lure the group into a trap, which they avoid.
 The group follows the beasts' tracks to a camp and finds a captive Predator.
-Their hunters, three larger Predators known as "Tracker", "Berserker" and "Falconer", attack the group, killing Mombasa while the others escape.
-Isabelle recognizes the Predator as matching the description of a similar creature that killed a special operations team in 1987 in Guatemala, but was defeated by a single survivor.
+Three larger Predators known as "Tracker", "Berserker" and "Falconer", attack the group and kill Mombasa, while the others escape.
+Isabelle recognizes the captive Predator as the one matching the description of a similar creature that killed most of a special operations team in Guatemala in 1987.

-The group encounters Ronald Noland, a solitary U.S. Air Cavalry soldier who has survived on the moon for "ten seasons" by hiding and scavenging from the Predators and their victims.
-He takes the group to his hideout and explains that the Predators hunt in threes, sharpening their killing skills by abducting worthy prey from other worlds and bringing them to the planet.
-Noland also reveals that there is a blood feud between the Predators.
+The group encounters Ronald Noland, a solitary U.S. Air Cavalry soldier who has survived for many years by hiding and scavenging.
+He takes the group to his hideout and explains the Predators abduct worthy prey from other worlds.
+Noland also reveals that there is a blood feud between the larger and the smaller predators, which he likens to wolves and dogs.
 Royce devises a plan to free the captive Predator, hoping it will take them home.